Short-tailed pygmy monitor: Behavior

 Like most monitors, the short-tailed monitor is solitary in nature and avoids contact with other monitors, especially those that are bigger and could be a predator.
 However, due to the fact that short-tailed monitors are so small and mainly live in burrows it is not uncommon to find a very large population in a very small area.
 These monitors are very active diurnal foragers.
 The short-tailed monitor has a very keen sense of sight and hearing but attains the bulk of its sensory information through chemical signals picked up by the Jacobson's organ.
 These signals include mate recognition and competitor recognition.
 During the breeding season males will engage in combat for the right to mate with a female.
 The males will raise up on their hind limbs supported by their tails and wrestle until one is thrown to the ground.

 Diet

 The short-tailed monitor is strictly carnivorous.
 Short-tailed pygmy monitors are highly active foragers in the wild, unlike most lizards.
-They eat insects such as grasshoppers, beetles, roaches, caterpillars, as well as reptile eggs, isopods, spiders, scorpions, small lizards and occasionally frogs and even small snakes.
+They eat insects such as grasshoppers, beetles, roaches, caterpillars, as well as reptile eggs, isopods, spiders, scorpions, centipedes, small lizards and occasionally frogs and even small snakes.
 These small monitors are bold and fierce predators, despite their size.